 One of the key testimonies on April 25 was that of Mike Ferguson, COO of SIIA, as well as a long-term friend and colleague of mine.
-When I first became aware of the bill contents and the hearing date, in large part due to Dave Fear, former CAHU and NAHU President, my first reaction was to contact Mike and ask SIIA to get involved.
+When I first became aware of the bill contents and the hearing date, in large part due to Dave Fear, my first reaction was to contact Mike and ask SIIA to get involved.
+Mike said they'd been aware of a pending bill in California and immediately jumped on it.
 SIIA's role in legislative and lobbying activity across the nation on self-insurance issue is unprecedented.
 "SIIA has been the recognized leader on representing the legislative/regulatory interests of self-insured employers and their business partners for more than 30 years, " stated Mike Ferguson. " Most of our focus has been at the federal level, but we do get involved at the state level as hot issues arise."
 Obviously, California's SB 1431 quickly became a hot issue.